LaxarJS/generator-laxarjs/README.md

 Now you can fetch your project's dependencies using `npm install` and start the application development server by running `grunt laxar-develop`.

-#### Option Generator
+#### Option for the App-Generator

-The app generator has one option.
+The app generator has one option for a custom banner.

-For a custom banner you can pass the path to a file including the banner as option.
+You can pass the path to a file including your custom banner as an option.
 The files the generator creates will have this banner.

 ```console